FAQs

 Go to Wilderness Therapy for Young Adults (Ages 18–25+)

-The experiential or “real-life” component of Wilderness Therapy provides our staff with much more information than the simple self-report that is common to most therapies.
+The experiential or “real-life” component of Nature-Based Therapy provides our staff with much more information than the simple self-report that is common to most therapies.
 In other words, it is not what one says but what one does that offers us the most insight into the teen's or young adult's progress.
 Expert and experienced therapists and staff have the advantage of 24-hour observation in a context that is outside of many participant's comfort zones.
 The natural world, the elements, and the challenges inherent in everyday primitive living in a small group in the wilderness setting is a special kind of provocateur.
 We have time outside and there is not a better way to see into the mind and heart of a participant except through their daily living.
 Peers provide another portal into the mind of the participant.
 Our open groups with peers at different stages of development offer a positive peer culture and another eye for the therapist and staff to look into their minds.
 Parents are provided with education and therapy in order to equip themselves with skills and tools that will prevent continued manipulation.
 In addition, parents learn to parent assertively and get rid of their patterns of manipulative parenting.

 Evoke Therapy Programs is a non-religious program.
 Each individual is invited to consider and understand their own spiritual background.
 In addition to this stance, we do offer some 12-step programming and a wide variety of spiritual tools like meditation, yoga, and a solo experience so each participant can begin to develop a greater sense of meaning in their lives.
 Drawing on existential philosophies, participants are invited to ask questions about their place in this world as it relates to nature and their fellow human beings.
 A culture of love, kindness, and empathy towards everything and everyone is often the result.